rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Click on the 'Performance counters' tab or 'Configure performance counters' on the 'Overview' tab.

 Take a look.
-What performance counters are on and what is the sample rate?
+What performance counters are turned on and what are the sample rates?

 ![Diagnostics Settings Performance Counters](images/33_DiagnosticsSettings.png?raw=true)